ATP World Tour Hall of Fame Open Results | Federal News Network

 Men’s Doubles

-Jonathan Erlich, Israel, and Santiago Gonzalez (2), Mexico, def.
-Dennis Novikov, United States, and Alexander Bublik, Kazakhstan, walkover.

 Jack Sock and William Blumberg, United States, def.
-Harri Heliovaara, Finland, and John-Patrick Smith (3), Australia, 6-4, 6-3.
+Vasek Pospisil, Canada, and Austin Krajicek, United States, 6-2, 7-6 (3).

 Copyright © 2021 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.